Meet the Access Philanthropy team

 - Author of over two dozen books and directories on foundations and corporate giving programs

-- Teaches philanthropy, fundraising and communications in business and nonprofit graduate school programs
+- Steve taught philanthropy, fundraising and communications in business and nonprofit undergraduate and graduate degree programs

 - Former research director for national and regional philanthropy think tanks